tabiva/django-fixture-decorator/README.md

 # django-fixture-decoratorr

-A simple Django decorator to automatically load fixtures for individual test methods.
-It allows per-test fixture loading, offering more control compared to setUp and tearDown methods.
+django-fixture-decorator provides an easy-to-use decorator for Django test cases, enabling automatic fixture loading for individual test methods.
+This allows greater flexibility by loading fixtures on a per-test basis, rather than for the entire test case as with setUp and tearDown.
+Reduce boilerplate and streamline your test setup by handling fixture management directly within the test method itself.